 Timeout: In RS232 connection, if the iServer does not receive any more serial data within the given time value, the iServer will forward the buffered serial data to the Ethernet.
-For example, if the Timeout is set to 200ms, the iServer will send out the buffered serial data to the LAN, if it does not receive any more data on its serial port for 200ms.
+For example, if the Timeout is set to 200 ms, the iServer will send out the buffered serial data to the LAN, if it does not receive any more data on its serial port for a period of 200 ms.

 In RS485 connection, the Timeout value is used to switch between serial transmit and receive mode.
 Since the iServer supports 2-wire RS485, it needs to either transmit or receive serial data and the Timeout value determines the time interval for each.
-The range can be from 0 to 9999ms (default is 500ms).
+The range can be from 0 to 9999 ms (default is 0 ms).